Elizbeh/holbertonschool-validation/module3_task4/DEPLOY.md

 - Run  the command `hugo server` to verify that the go hugo website is running currectly.
 - Then check it out on local host [http://localhost:1313/]

+## Releases

+New release is created with the awesome-website.zip archive, pointing to the tag 1.0.0